• Skip to main content

 As with most of our one-day city itineraries, this Vancouver itinerary includes a lot of walking.
 You can travel between most sites on foot.
 However, the occasional taxi or bus ride can shave a few minutes off your travel times.

-The tour takes you through the city’s top parks, gardens, museums, and landmarks along with stops for food and shopping.
-Let’s get started.
+The tour takes you through the city’s top parks, gardens, museums, and landmarks.
+You’ll also enjoy several stops for food and shopping.
+Let’s get started!

 Grab a coffee and explore the walking paths at Stanley Park

 With just 24 hours in Vancouver, you’ll start on the west side of the city and work your way across the downtown area.
-As soon as you arrive or leave your hotel, travel to Stanley Park, located at the northwestern tip of the peninsula.
+As soon as you arrive or leave your hotel, travel to Stanley Park.
+The park is located at the northwestern tip of the peninsula.

 Stanley Park

-You’ll likely pass at least two or three Tim Hortons on the way to the park.
-Stop inside for a traditional Canadian fast-food breakfast of coffee and a donut.
+You’ll likely pass at least two or three Tim Hortons on the way to this massive urban park.
+Stop inside for a traditional Canadian fast-food breakfast of a coffee and a donut.

 Either walk around the sprawling park or rent a bicycle and cycle around the seawall.
 Bike rentals are found near the entrance.
 You can also walk part the seawall route.
 It extends for about 22 kilometres, so chances are you won’t have time to walk it all.